Senior Information Technology (IT) Auditor Salary

 Popular Employer Salaries for Senior Information Technology (IT) Auditor

-J.P.
+Those at J.P.
 Morgan Chase & Co.
-(JPMCC) offers the highest compensation with a median salary of $99K.
+(JPMCC) can expect to make the most, with the company offering a median salary of $99K.

 Popular Skills for Senior Information Technology (IT) Auditor

-Survey results imply that Senior Information Technology Auditors put a diverse skill set to use.
+Survey results suggest that Senior Information Technology Auditors put a wide range of professional skills to use.
 Most notably, skills in Risk Management / Risk Control, IT Security & Infrastructure, Sarbanes-Oxley, and Security Testing and Auditing are correlated to pay that is above average.
 At the other end of the pay range are skills like Sarbanes-Oxley Compliance Audit and IT Consulting.
-Those familiar with IT Risk also tend to know Internal Audit.
+It is often found that people who know IT Risk are also skilled in Internal Audit.

 Pay by Experience Level for Senior Information Technology (IT) Auditor